Can Santander's 123 current account beat an ISA?

 Encouraged to save and spend

-The monthly fee for holding the account should be covered as long as customers do set up direct debits to pay a couple of household bills each month.
+The monthly fee for holding the account should be covered as long as customers remember to set up direct debits to pay a couple of household bills each month.

 But while there are plenty of benefits for savers and those using it to run their household, people who need an overdraft more than very occasionally should be wary.

-An arranged overdraft will cost £1 every day it's used; using an unauthorised overdraft or going over the agreed limit will incur a charge of £6 per day, up to a maximum of £95 per month.
+Those using an unauthorised overdraft or going over their agreed limit will incur a charge of £6 per day, up to a maximum of £95 per month.

 Like several other banks, Santander offer a buffer before charging overdraft fees of either sort - theirs is set at £12.
 They also give people up to 4pm on the day they go overdrawn to get money into the account before applying any charges.